Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-team-all-pass/README.md

 ## Report
 ## Objective

-The social insurance program for relocation is aimed at helping Storslysia manage its exposure to displacement risk arising from catastrophic climate-related events, as Storslysia is acutely threatened by the impact of climate-related catastrophes that are increasing over time due to climate change.
+This social insurance program for relocation is aimed at helping Storslysia manage its exposure to displacement risk arising from catastrophic climate-related events, as Storslysia is acutely threatened by the impact of climate-related catastrophes that are increasing over time due to climate change.

 Key metrics to be reported and used to monitor the proposed program’s success over the selected timeframe (2024 to 2043).
 The effectiveness of this program will be accessed from three aspects: reduction in cost, the total cost of the program and pricing of the insurance (accessibility) every year over a 3-year short-term timeframe and 20-year long-term timeframe.